Choosing Your Route To Antarctica

-There are many routes to consider when you are planning an expedition cruise to Antarctica.
+There are many routes to consider when you are planning an expedition cruise to this destination.
 Which route is the right choice for you?

-There are many routes to consider when planning a trip to Antarctica.
+There are many routes to consider when planning a trip to this region.

 Your decisions may simply depend on your budget, and how much time you can commit.
 But it may also be about the kind of wildlife, wilderness or the activities you would like to experience.